 Description of collection

-The Special Research Collection manages archival collections reflecting a broad range of content and format.
-The collections document the people, history, culture, architecture, and politics of Hawaii.
+The University Archives & Manuscripts Department manages archival collections including the University Archives and various manuscript collections such as Congressional Papers Collection, Hawaii War Records Depository, Japanese American Veterans Collection and more.
+The collections document the people, history, culture, and politics of Hawaii.
 These collections support scholarly research, teaching and public awareness, as well as promote an understanding of Hawaii’s rich multicultural heritage.

 Description of internship

-The intern will have the opportunity to perform archival duties that may include, but are not limited to: creating inventories of collections, processing materials, and using online software to create EAD-compatible finding aids.
+The intern will have the opportunity to perform archival duties that may include, but are not limited to: processing materials, creating finding aids using ArchivesSpace (archival data management system), assessing collections, and providing reference and outreach services.
+Internships are tailored to the needs of individual students and the department.

 Good organizational and computer skills.
 Experience or knowledge of preservation issues of historical material.
 Willing to pursue research to develop knowledge about the collection(s).